Zuckerberg conspicuous in his absence at international hearing

 Zuckerberg declined repeated invitations to attend the inaugural session of the International Grand Committee on Disinformation, which took place at the UK's Parliament.
 His decision irked the 24 politicians in attendance, some of who had flown from as far as South America and Asia to attend.

-It's far from the first time the Facebook CEO has been conspicuous by his absence this year.
+It's far from the first time the Facebook CEO has been conspicuous in his absence this year.

-When the Cambridge Analytica data misuse revelations came to light in March, Zuckerberg failed to address the scandal for multiple days -- either with his own employees, or in public.
+When the Cambridge Analytica data misuse revelations came to light in March, Zuckerberg failed to address the scandal for a number of days -- either with his own employees or in public.
 The social network chief was nowhere to be seen and cries of "where's Zuck?" echoed around the world and trended on social media.
 Even though Zuckerberg has since spoken publicly about the scandal, including testifying before the US Congress, there are still many politicians who say he hasn't answered for his company's failures.

-Zuckerberg rejected multiple invitations to come to London and provide evidence to UK Parliament's fake-new inquiry over the past year.
+Zuckerberg rejected multiple invitations to come to London and provide evidence to the UK Parliament's fake-new inquiry over the past year.
 He also declined opportunities to appear via web link.
-The Facebook boss has spoken twice publicly in Europe this year -- once for a short session in front of the European Parliament and once onstage at Vivatech (a conference organized by a PR agency) in Paris, where he was not asked a single direct question about Cambridge Analytica.
+The Facebook boss has spoken twice publicly in Europe this year -- once for a short session in front of the European Parliament and once onstage in Paris at Vivatech -- a conference organized by a PR agency -- where he wasn't asked a single direct question about Cambridge Analytica.

-His absence at Tuesday's session sparked outrage among the politicians in attendance, who repeatedly referred to his failure to attend throughout the day.
+His absence at Tuesday's session sparked outrage among the politicians in attendance, who repeatedly referred to his failure to attend.

-Richard Allan, who is Facebook's policy director for Europe and also sits as a British politician in the House of Lords, sat in the chair alongside Zuckerberg's empty seat.
-(Allan is the third Facebook executive to give evidence this year to Parliament, following evidence sessions featuring UK Public Policy Director Simon Milner and CTO Mike Schroepfer.
-Both left the committee underwhelmed by their answers, and were required to follow up on many points.)
+Richard Allan, who is Facebook's policy director for Europe and also sits in the House of Lords, was in a chair alongside Zuckerberg's empty one.
+(Allan was the third Facebook executive to give evidence this year to Parliament, following UK Public Policy Director Simon Milner and CTO Mike Schroepfer.)

 Belgian politician Nele Lijnen asked Allan if he knew the Flemish phrase "sending your cat."
 "It means not showing up," she told him.
 "You are sitting next to the cat," she said, nodding to Zuckerberg's empty seat.
 Other politicians took a less humorous approach to addressing Zuckerberg's absence.